Transportation in Italy

 • Regionale: cheapest and slowest trains connecting locals

-• InterCity: A faster system runs between major cities.
+• InterCity: A faster system that runs between major cities.

 • Alta Velocita: a high-velocity and modern system connecting major cities